SkoolNotes/Taproot/2020HIST201/KBWeightAgnosticNN.md

 WANNs make models more interpretable, as their solutions or logic is encoded directly into their structure.

-More general, and deals better with varrieing inputs.
+More general, and deals better with varying inputs.